Seán Patrick O'Malley: Leadership Conference of Women Religious

-On October 1, 2009, O'Malley wrote a letter on behalf of the Committee on Clergy, Consecrated Life and Vocations of the United States Conference of Catholic Bishops (USCCB) to the Leadership Conference of Women Religious (LCWR), then under investigation by the Congregation for the Doctrine of the Faith.
+On October 1, 2009, O'Malley wrote a letter on behalf of the Committee on Clergy, Consecrated Life and Vocations of the United States Conference of Catholic Bishops (USCCB) to the Leadership Conference of Women Religious (LCWR).
+At that time, the LCWR was under investigation by the Congregation for the Doctrine of the Faith in Rome.
 In his letter, O'Malley praised a traveling exhibition created by LCWR that documented the work of religious sisters in the United States.
-He wrote that; "The Church is grateful for all that your communities have done and continue to do to advance the mission of the Church, especially in the areas of health care, education, social services, and pastoral ministry, as are highlighted in the exhibit".
+He wrote that;"The Church is grateful for all that your communities have done and continue to do to advance the mission of the Church, especially in the areas of health care, education, social services, and pastoral ministry, as are highlighted in the exhibit".

+Racism

+On the subject of reparations to the descendants of enslave peoples in the United States, O'Malley suggested in March 2020, just before St. Patrick's Day, that providing educational opportunities to these people might be an answer.
+He characterized St. Patrick as the first abolitionist.
+In May 2021, during Asian American and Pacific Islander Heritage Month, O'Malley condemned violence on Asian-Americans and racism in general,Racism perpetuates a basic untruth that purports an innate superiority of one group over another because of skin color, culture, or ethnicity.
+This attitude contradicts the biblical understanding of God's action in creation, whereby all human beings are made in image and likeness of God.
+Racism denies the dignity of each human being, revealed in the mystery of the Incarnation, and blasphemes the redemptive act of Christ, who died on the cross to save all people.

-Sexual abuse policies
+Sexual abuse

 O'Malley, who replaced two previous bishops of Palm Beach that resigned after admitting to the molestation of children, instituted a system in which abuse allegations were referred to a social worker outside the church, and initiated a zero tolerance policy against sexual abuse, one of the first comprehensive sexual abuse policies in the Roman Catholic Church.

 On December 5, 2013, O'Malley announced a pontifically approved commission, the Pontifical Commission for the Protection of Minors, whose purpose is to prevent clerical sexual abuse and to help victims.
 When the commission was established on March 22, 2014, O'Malley was named one of its first eight members.
 He supported the 2015 film Spotlight, which took an in-depth look at the wrongdoings of the Catholic Church in light of sexual abuse scandals.